Southern California Desert Video Astronomers

 There has been a movement going on.
 Creaking and groaning in the background and not just in our neighborhood, either.
 Around the world and all around our country, dark sky awareness has been clambering for attention.
 In our area, the counties of Riverside, Kern, and San Bernardino have been submitting new legislation aimed at updating and improving ordinances related to night lighting and light trespass.

-For us, personally, the San Bernardino County night sky ordinance is under construction and a draft is near completion.
-Known as the Morongo Basin Dark Skies Alliance, MBDSA has been meeting monthly as the effort establishes a well thought out initiative.
+For us, personally, the San Bernardino County night sky ordinance is under construction.
+There have been regular meetings as the effort establishes a well thought out initiative.
 Kern County, and more recently, Riverside County, have been busy as well.
 With the aid of the International Dark Sky Association, these counties have new legislation, underway.

 So, with this, we are pleased to provide the following links to some of the latest sources of information that will add insight into the work that is going on.